mvolkmann/blog/src/smalltalk.md

 ## Unresolved Questions

+- Is it possible and does it make sense to implement command-line utilities and apps in Smalltalk?
 - Does Smalltalk have an FFI for calling code written in other languages?
 - How can you work with SQLite and Postgres databases from Smalltalk?
 - Where are method categories stored?